 Work out your social strategy early - which channels make sense, what audience are you speaking to?
 What's the content you're going to feed them?
 Building a solid social framework (across organic and paid) will be a great use of financial and human resource to raise awareness as quickly as possible in-market and drive people to your site.
 I would also recommend working closely with an SEO function as traditional media relations can be a great support for organic traffic growth early on in a company's life cycle.

 How do you get around the issue of resource to get things done?
 As in a large organisation there are different people responsible for various elements of any one project, whereas in a start-up it’s just you.

 Hard work!
 There's no shortcut for it, though if you find one let me know.

 What skills have you taken out of working in a start-up environment?

 Thinking digitally about everything you do from the ground up.
 Never stop learning.

 Special thanks to Paula Keve, Head of Communications at Catapult Sports, for taking part in VMAGROUP’s new Q&A blog series, that will be providing valuable insights into the communications profession from the experts themselves.

-For more information on this blog series or general career advice, please contact Melissa Pierson.
+For more information on this blog series or general careers advice, please contact Sophie Collins.